 I’m a faculty member at Tel Aviv University’s School of Computer Science.
 My research interests are in cybersecurity and applied cryptography.
-I am interested in analyzing and designing real-world implementations of cryptographic and security protocols and primitives (both in software and in hardware).
-In particular, my research spans side-channel attacks (e.g., power analysis and cache attacks), cryptographic protocols (e.g., TLS and WPA3), cryptanalysis of cryptographic primitives (e.g., AES), IoT security, and password-based authentication.
+I am interested in analyzing and designing real-world implementations of cryptographic and security protocols and primitives (both in software and hardware).
+In particular, my research spans side-channel attacks (e.g., power analysis and cache attacks), cryptographic protocols (e.g., TLS and WPA3), cryptanalysis of cryptographic primitives (e.g., AES), adversarial machine learning, IoT security, and password-based authentication.

 I completed my Ph.D. at the Weizmann Institute of Science, where I was fortunate to have Prof. Adi Shamir as my advisor.
-I was then a postdoctoral researcher at Tel Aviv University’s School of Computer Science and KU Leuven’s COSIC research group hosted by Bart Preneel.
+I was then a postdoctoral researcher at Tel Aviv University’s School of Computer Science and KU Leuven’s COSIC research group hosted by Prof. Bart Preneel.

 For full talk list see Talks